Understanding the Role of Review Counsel in Mediation

 Goal of Mediation Review Counsel

 While mediation is meant to be neutral and cooperative, it’s still important to have a professional legal adviser who can support your particular needs and wishes.
 That’s where “review counsel” comes in.
 When you retain review counsel in family law mediation, you get insightful guidance throughout the process—and strategies specifically tailored to support your interests.
-The purpose of review counsel is not to start conflict but to ensure the end result is fair to you.
+The purpose of review counsel is not to start a conflict but to ensure the end result is fair to you.

 How Does Mediation Review Counsel Work?

 When you decide to divorce, weigh your options carefully.
 To watch our Founding Attorney Meghan Freed’s full presentation on Choosing Your Approach to Divorce, click here.
 At Freed Marcroft, we have helped hundreds of people move forward to a better life and make informed choices about their divorce options.
 At our first step, the Goals & Planning Conference, we start by working through these questions with you to help you figure out your goals.
-If you decide that divorce is part of what you need to do to get you to the future you want, we can help you.
+If you decide that divorce is part of what you must do to get you to the future you want, we can help you.
 If it isn’t, we will support you and help you figure out what you need to get you there instead.

 Let’s keep you moving forward.
 Contact us today.